neil-berg/portfolio/src/posts/2019-02-07-meredith-lackey.md

 }
 ```

 We then pass `galleryHeight` down as a prop to the `SideGallery` component to set its height (more on that below).
-Based on the height, we can now determine the number of thumbnail images to display within the gallery.
+The number of thumbnail images to display within the gallery are then computed based on this height.
 A helper function called `numImages` is created to calculate this quantity:

 **helper.js**